robiso/translation-slovenin/README.md

 <p align="center"><img src="preview.jpg?v=3" /></p>
-<h1 align="center">language-sl</h1>
+<h1 align="center">language-es</h1>
-<p align="center">Slovenian translations for WonderCMS (by Robert Isoski)</p>
+<p align="center">Spanish translations for WonderCMS (by Perdigano)</p>

 <br><br>

-This plugin adds Slovenian translations to the WonderCMS admin area, based on `https://github.com/StephanStanisic/zlanguage-nl_NL` (experimental version).
+This plugin adds Spanish translations to the WonderCMS admin area, based on `https://github.com/StephanStanisic/zlanguage-nl_NL` (experimental version).
 Plugin author: Stephan Stanisic.

 # How to adapt to another language
 1. Fork this repository (which is the latest with all included translations): https://github.com/robiso/translation-slovenian/